St. Paul archdiocese creates plan for $40M abuse settlement

 ST. PAUL, Minn.
 (AP) — The Archdiocese of St. Paul and Minneapolis has charted a financial plan to pay its share of the $210 million settlement with 450 clergy abuse victims that's not covered by insurance.

-Minnesota Public Radio reports that the $40 million plan involves budget cuts, property sales and donations to help the church move forward from bankruptcy.
+The $40 million plan involves budget cuts, property sales and donations to help the church move forward from bankruptcy, Minnesota Public Radio reported .

+The archdiocese filed for bankruptcy in 2015, two years after the Minnesota Legislature opened a three-year window that allowed people who had been sexually abused in the past to sue for damages.
+That resulted in hundreds of claims being filed against the archdiocese.

+Most of the funding, roughly $170 million, will come from insurance carriers, said Thomas Abood, chairman of the Archdiocesan Finance Council and Reorganization Task Force.
+The archdiocese has committed to paying the remaining $40 million.

 Information from: Minnesota Public Radio News, http://www.mprnews.org